awsdocs/amazon-s3-userguide/doc_source/delete-bucket.md

 If your bucket does not have versioning enabled, you can use the `rb` \(remove bucket\) AWS CLI command with the `--force` parameter to delete the bucket and all the objects in it\.
 This command deletes all objects first and then deletes the bucket\.

+If versioning is enabled versioned objects will not be deleted in this process which would cause the bucket deletion to fail because the bucket would not be empty\.
+For more information about deleting versioned objects, see [Deleting object versions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeletingObjectVersions.html)\.

 ```
 $ aws s3 rb s3://bucket-name --force
 ```